provejs/express-form/README.md

 ## Validator API:

+All validator methods begin with the `is` prefix in the method name.

 **Validation messages**: each validator has its own default validation message.
 These can easily be overridden at runtime by passing a custom validation message